Manashjyoti-Bora/Manashjyoti-Bora/README.md

 ### Workflow notes

-- Snake and Pacman assets publish to the `output` branch.
+- Snake assets publish to `output`; Pacman assets publish to `pacman-output` to prevent branch-overwrite races.
 - 3D contribution assets are committed under `profile-3d-contrib/`.
 - Workflow permissions are limited to `contents: write` where generation requires it.
 - Pin third-party actions to immutable commit SHAs for stronger supply-chain security.